fennar01/GeospatialReport/GeospatialReport/README.md

 > Fennar Ralston et al., GeospatialReport: Sentinel-2 Plant Detection Pipeline, https://github.com/fennar01/GeospatialReport

 Or use the repository's citation file if available.

+## License

+This repository is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.